For detailed projections see:

-Projections of the numbers of families and households in New Zealand were derived by multiplying the projected population by assumed living arrangement type rates for each age-sex group.
-The living arrangement type rates vary by age and sex, and are assumed to change over time with changes in social patterns (for example, age of cohabitation and marriage, fertility rates, rates of marriage dissolution, propensity and ability of people to live alone).
+Projections of the numbers of families and households in New Zealand are derived by multiplying the projected population by assumed living arrangement type rates for each age-sex group.
+The living arrangement type rates vary by age and sex, and are assumed to change over time with changes in social patterns (eg age of cohabitation and marriage, fertility rates, rates of marriage dissolution, propensity and ability of people to live alone).
 The projections of population by living arrangement type are subsequently aggregated to give projections of families (by broad family type) and households (by broad household type).
 The projections cover the period 2014–38 at one-year intervals.

 - New Zealand women will have 1.90 children each on average in the long-term

 - life expectancy at birth will increase to 84.7 years for males and 88.0 years for females in 2038